C. J. Snare: Personal life and death

 Carl Jeffrey Snare was born on December 14, 1959, in Washington, D.C to Buck and Barbara Snare.
 He had two sons and one daughter.

 In September 2020, he was diagnosed with stage IV colon cancer.
 In September 2023, he took a hiatus from FireHouse to undergo abdominal surgery in October.
-Although he intended to return to the band for their shows in summer 2024, he died on April 5, 2024 from cardiac arrest.
+Although he intended to return to the band for their shows in summer 2024, he died on April 5, 2024.
 He was 64.